MF banka

+History

+The bank formally began operations in 2010 in Republika Srpska, although some business databases trace its corporate origins back to 2007 when the banking entity was first incorporated.

+The bank was created out of the broader Mikrofin financial group.
+Mikrofin had already become one of the largest microcredit organizations in Bosnia after the post-war rebuilding period of the late 1990s and 2000s.
+MF banka was established so the group could expand from microfinance into full commercial banking services, including deposits, payment services, cards, and broader SME lending.

+A significant milestone came in 2015 when Dutch development bank FMO and German development bank KfW acquired minority equity stakes in the bank.
+Their investment was intended to strengthen the bank’s capital base, governance standards, and SME lending capacity.

+Operations

-MF banka (SWIFT code: MFBLBA22XXX) on the address "Aleja Svetog Save 61", started operating in 2010 in Republika Srpska entity.
+MF banka (SWIFT code: MFBLBA22XXX) operates from the address "Aleja Svetog Save 61".

-MF banka is a member of Deposit Insurance Agency of Bosnia and Herzegovina (AOD) and it is supervised by ABRS banking regulator based on CB BiH regulations.
+MF banka is a member of Deposit Insurance Agency of Bosnia and Herzegovina (AOD) and it is supervised by Banking Agency of Republika Srpska (ABRS) banking regulator based on Central Bank of Bosnia and Herzegovina regulations.

-On Bosnian market, MF Banka Banja Luka operate as partner company of microcredit organization that operates as a separate company (Mikrofin and Mikrofin osiguranje - insurance).
+On the Bosnian market, the bank operate as partner company of microcredit organization that operates as a different company (Mikrofin and Mikrofin osiguranje - insurance).

-In addition to services intended for legal entities, customers of MF banka can use (Visa) debit and credit cards via national payment clearing provider and processing center BAMCARD, with m-banking and e-banking services for their current accounts and deposits via 36 branches (2024) in BiH towns.
+In addition to services intended for companies, retail customers can use (Visa) debit and credit cards via national payment clearing provider and processing center BAMCARD, with m-banking and e-banking services for their current accounts and deposits via 36 branches (2024) in BiH towns.